ArkilStraker/configure-group-policy/README.md

 <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>Configuring Active Directory Group Policy and Managing Accounts</h1>
+<h1>Configuring Active Directory Group Policies and Managing Accounts</h1>
 In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />